Updated July 24, 2023

 Difference Between Income Tax vs Payroll Tax

-Income Tax vs Payroll Tax is a contract that is traded publically on the future exchange while forwards are customized private agreements that are privately traded over the counter and not on the future exchange.
-A futures contract is publically quoted and traded on the futures exchange whereas a forward contract is directly negotiated by the customer and the supplier.
-A futures contract is standardized and it is generally used for the purpose of speculation whereas a forward contract is customized as per the needs of the buyers and is generally used for the purpose of hedging.
-A futures contract is regulated by the government.
+Income Tax vs Payroll Tax is a contract that is traded publically on the future exchange, while forwards are customized private agreements that are privately traded over the counter and not on the future exchange.
+A futures contract is publically quoted and traded on the futures exchange, whereas the customer and the supplier directly negotiate a forward contract.
+A futures contract is standardized, and it is generally used for the purpose of speculation, whereas a forward contract is customized as per the needs of the buyers and is generally used for the purpose of hedging.
+The government regulates a futures contract.

-CFTC (the Commodity Futures Trading Commission) governs futures contract market whereas forwards contract is not regulated by the government or any governing body.
-A futures contract has a lower rate of counterparty risk whereas a forward contract has a higher rate of counterparty risk.
-The expiry date and the contract size of a futures contract are standardized whereas the expiry date and the contract size of a forwards contract completely depend on the financial transaction as well as the requirements quoted by the parties to a particular transaction.
-Futures contracts are standardized whereas forwards contracts are over the counter (OTC) contracts.
-Futures contract are settled on a maturity date whereas forwards contracts are settled on a daily basis.
+CFTC (the Commodity Futures Trading Commission) governs the futures contract market, whereas the government or any governing body does not regulate forwards contract.
+A futures contract has a lower rate of counterparty risk, whereas a forward contract has a higher rate of counterparty risk.
+The expiry date and the contract size of a futures contract are standardized, whereas the expiry date and the contract size of a forwards contract completely depend on the financial transaction as well as the requirements quoted by the parties to a particular transaction.
+Futures contracts are standardized, whereas forwards contracts are over-the-counter (OTC) contracts.
+Futures contracts are settled on the maturity date, whereas forwards contracts are settled on a daily basis.

-Futures contract are highly liquid as compared to a forwards contract.
-In a futures contract, the settlement is made on a daily basis whereas, in a forwards contract, the settlement will take place at the end of a particular period.
+Futures contracts are highly liquid as compared to forwards contracts.
+In a futures contract, the settlement is made on a daily basis, whereas, in a forwards contract, the settlement will take place at the end of a particular period.

 Key Differences Between Income Tax vs Payroll Tax